mhotoft/dsc-cp-package/README.md

 ## Image Binary

-*.jpg are accepted
+The specific delivered image format should be cleared during an onboarding test-phase. *.jpg is the only accepted format.
 We want as high scale image as possible.
 Possible values for images COVER, SAMART Images are referenced through the ADI file, so that it is possible to link from the ADI file to the images.

 COVER is primary.
 And we would of course also like to get the poster and horizontal images (ARTWORK)

 In the ADI you can also describe what format the images are as well (COVER, SAMARTWORK etc.).

 We expect at least one image (cover) per asset in the highest resolution.